Qualifications for Voter Registration

 - Be a Seneca County resident for at least 30 days prior to election

-- Not be in jail or on parole for a felony conviction (unless parolee pardoned or restored rights of citizenship)
+- Not be in prison or on parole for a felony conviction (unless parolee pardoned or restored rights of citizenship)

 - Not claim the right to vote elsewhere

 - Not be adjudged mentally incompetent by a court

 - Fill out the form using only blue or black ink

 - Be sure to sign the form

 - Mail (DO NOT FAX) the Voter Registration Form to:

 Seneca County Board of Elections

 1 DiPronio Drive